Grappling Hook (video game): Gameplay

-Grappling Hook has little plot, the object is to complete the challenges set by a malicious computer, play is focused on speed.
+Grappling Hook has little plot.
+The object is to complete the challenges set by a malicious computer.
+Play is focused on speed.
 The player begins in the first of 31 three-dimensional stages, which are viewed from the first-person perspective, tasked with reaching the exit.
 The exit will only open once diamond-shaped passcodes have been collected from around the current stage.
 The titular grappling gun is acquired after the earliest stages have been completed.
-Moving platforms must be crossed, health-depleting electrified panels must be avoided and green surfaces can be grappled in order to swing towards the stage exit.
-In later stages defensive turrets populate begin to appear, directly firing at the player-character, timing when swinging with the grappling hook also becomes more difficult, requiring the player to release the grappling hook very precisely.
+Moving platforms must be crossed, health-depleting electrified panels must be avoided, and green surfaces can be grappled in order to swing towards the stage exit.
+In later stages, defensive turrets begin to appear, firing directly at the player-character, and swinging with the grappling hook also becomes more difficult, requiring the player to time the release of the grappling hook very precisely.
 In addition, grappling hook jumps may require leaps of faith - the next green surface to grapple from may not be visible until after the player-character has been launched through the air.

 The full game is available for free on the game's website.
 A level editor is included with the full game.
 Use of the level editor can be enabled within the game's option menu, enabling developer-mode.
 Within this mode the player can create Grappling Hook stages, each of which takes the form of an octree, a cube which has been divided into eight equal parts and then divided further.
 Stages can be manipulated, cubes created and surfaces added.
 It is also possible to change the starting point of the stage, dictating where play will start.